-I thanked him profusely for his kind offer and agreed to meet him before lunch at Manta Bar.
-The bar has been recently renovated and has a great atmosphere in the evenings when everyone comes to visit after diner.
+I thanked him profusely for his kind offer and we agreed to meet him before lunch at Manta Bar.
+The bar has been recently renovated and has a great atmosphere in the evenings, when everyone comes to visit after dinner.

 We not only looked around the central cellar within the bar, Madu also took us to the even larger cellar in the back of house area.
 It was a veritable treasure trove of first growth Bordeaux, super Tuscans and champagne.
 I even spotted a case or two of one of my favourite dessert wines: Klein Constance vin de Constantia (which brought back fond memories of lunch at La Colombe in Cape Town).